Start9Labs/documentation/site/source/user-manual/device-guides/index.rst

 =============
 Device Guides
 =============

-Guides to get connected with or improve your Start9 server experience by device-type.
+Guides for integrating your client devices with your Start9 server.

 .. toctree::
   :maxdepth: 3